-- [15] The Supreme Court observed that a history of non-cooperation and/or delay by an applicant might be relevant. - [16] This Court is not aware of any history of non-cooperation and/or delay by Mr Easthope, apart from the concurrent late filing of this appeal and two others.
+- [15] The Supreme Court observed that a history of non-cooperation and/or delay by an applicant might be relevant. - [16] This Court notes that, apart from the late filing of this appeal, it is not aware of any history of non-cooperation and/or delay by Ms Bryan.